Freelance Worker Protection Act: Know Your Rights Under California Law

 April 17, 2025

-If you’re a freelancer, gig worker, or solo entrepreneur who provides services to clients in California, this law is designed to protect your rights, ensure you get paid on time, and promote transparency in your work relationships.
+If you’re a freelancer, gig worker, or solo entrepreneur providing services to clients in California, SB 988 is designed to safeguard your rights by requiring written contracts, guaranteeing timely payment, and increasing transparency in your working relationships.
+In short, it helps ensure that the work you do is clearly defined, fairly compensated, and legally protected.

-What is the Freelance Worker Protection Act?
+What Is the Freelance Worker Protection Act?

 It applies to freelancers who:

-• Are self-employed or operate through a single-member business entity;
+• Are self-employed or operate through a single-member business entity

-• Are paid $250 or more for a single project or within a calendar year by the same client.
+• Are paid $250 or more for a single project or within a calendar year by the same client

 Your Rights Under the Law